 The Casitas Municipal Water District is supplied by a blend of ground water and surface water that is treated before it is distributed to the public.
 The surface water comes from Lake Casitas, located near the junction of Highway 150 and Santa Ana Road.
-The ground water is drawn from the Mira Monte Well, located in Mira Monte.
-Most of the watershed is federally protected to limit contamination of the lake.
-For additional protection, we inspect the watershed on a regular basis.
+The ground water is drawn from the Mira Monte

-Annual Drinking Water Quality Report Casitas Municipal Water District System ID # CA5610024, 2017 Data
+Annual Drinking Water Quality Report Casitas Municipal Water District System ID # CA5610024, 2018 Data